-The Axia90 Force/Torque (F/T) sensor detects six components of force and torque ($F_x \setminus F_y \setminus F_z \setminus T_x \setminus T_y \setminus T_z$) that are applied to the tool side of the sensor.
-The sensor communicates this data to a device (such as a personal computer, robot, or PLC).
-The ATI Axia-series product line differs from the other (non-Axia) ATI F/T sensor models.
+The Axia130 Force/Torque (F/T) sensor measures six components of force and torque ($F_x \setminus F_y \setminus F_z \setminus T_x \setminus T_y \setminus T_z$) that are applied to the tool side of the sensor.
+The sensor communicates this data to a device such as a personal computer, robot, or PLC).
+The ATI Axia-series product line differs from the other ATI F/T sensor models.
 Thus, the Axia sensors have different options and available features.
 The Axia-series force/torque sensors are available in several different payload and communication interface versions.
-For more information about the communication interface, refer to the applicable ATI Axia sensor manual in Table 2.1.
+For more information about the communication interface, refer to the applicable ATI Axia F/T sensor manual (Table 2.1).